karthikvegi/ids_coding_challenge/README.md

 * `contribution`: total contribution for the recipient in the zip_code and the year
 * `transaction_cnt`: total number of transactions for the recipient in the zip_code and the year

+## Details

+#### Repeat Donor
+A donor can be uniquely identified using the name and the zipcode is a repeat donor if he contributed in the prior calendar year

+#### Order of records
+Each record should be treated as a streaming record with no chronological order

+#### Input considerations

+1. Consider only first 5 digits of zipcode
+2. Skip records with OTHER_ID field not empty (individual contributions only)
+3. Skip processing record if:

+* If `TRANSACTION_DT` is an invalid date (e.g., empty, malformed)
+* If `ZIP_CODE` is an invalid zip code (i.e., empty, fewer than five digits)
+* If the `NAME` is an invalid name (e.g., empty, malformed)
+* If any lines in the input file contains empty cells in the `CMTE_ID` or `TRANSACTION_AMT` fields